What I must keep in mind when I write to Support

 Sending several mails concerning one and the same request also does not accelerate your request's processing at all, but only causes extra work and leads to further delay.

-at all costs, always include the following information in your e-mail:
+Always include the following information in your e-mail:

 - Your nickname for the chat (Please make sure the spelling is correct and that any special characters such as e.g. *, ~, ! etc. are included)?